-However, repeated visits over time which amount to monitoring an individual's on line presence will require RIPA authorisation.
+There must be a low expectation of privacy and no RIPA authorisation would normally be required to view or record these pages.
+However, repeated visits over time, which amount to monitoring an individual's on-line presence, will require RIPA authorisation.

 How a person runs his/her business can be private information even if they do so in the public domain.

-No monitoring of a person's on line presence can take place without RIPA authorisation.
-The exception to this is where prior notification is given to the person that the Council is monitoring that person's on line presence.
-This would then be overt monitoring and would not require RIPA authorisation.
+No monitoring of a person's online presence can take place without RIPA authorisation.
+The exception to this is where prior notification is given to the person that the Council is monitoring that person's online presence; this would then be overt monitoring and would not require RIPA authorisation.

-All visits to such websites for the purposes of any investigations must be recorded and be available for inspection by the Senior Responsible Officer and/or the Co-ordinating Officer-see Part 12 of the RIPA Policy for more details about these roles.
+All visits to such websites for the purposes of any investigations must be recorded and be available for inspection by the Senior Responsible Officer and/or the Co-ordinating Officer see Part 12 of the RIPA Policy for more details about these roles.

 Guidance approved by the Senior Responsible Officer on record keeping of viewings will be distributed by the Co-ordinating Officer and must be adhered to.

-Using test purchases in an investigation does not necessarily trigger the need for RIPA authorisation but in each case advice must be sought beforehand from the Co-ordinating Officer identity or "covert account" require RIPA authorisation.
-No such viewings may take place without RIPA authorisation.
+Using test purchases in an investigation does not necessarily trigger the need for RIPA authorisation but in each case advice must be sought beforehand from the Co-ordinating Officer

-Category 2 is viewing postings on social networks where the viewer has to register a profile but there is not otherwise a restriction on access.
+Category 2 is viewing postings on social networks where the viewer has to register a profile, but there is not otherwise a restriction on access.
 This would include Facebook where there is no need to be accepted as a "friend" to view.
 E.g. a trader has a "shop window" on Facebook advertising business and products

 There are differences between this and Category 1.

 The person who posts information or runs such a website may reasonably expect viewers to work within the terms and conditions of the website.
-Viewings using a fictitious
+Viewings using a fictitious identity, or a "covert account" require RIPA authorisation.
+No such viewings may take place without RIPA authorisation.

 Viewing conducted in an overt manner do not require RIPA authorisation.

 Viewings can be conducted in an overt manner via an account profile which uses the officer's correct name and email address (which should be a middevon.gov.uk).

-All viewings for investigations regardless of whether RIPA authorised or not will need to be recorded and available for inspection by the Senior Responsible Officer and/or the Co-ordinating Officer.
+All viewings for investigations, regardless of whether RIPA authorised or not, will need to be recorded and available for inspection by the Senior Responsible Officer and/or the Coordinating Officer.

 Guidance approved by the Senior Responsible Officer on record keeping of viewings will be distributed by the Co-ordinating Officer and must be adhered to.

 Category 3 is viewing postings on social networks which require a "friend" or similar status to view.

 Viewings using a covert account or fictitious identity will require RIPA authorisation.
 No such viewings may take place without RIPA authorisation.

 Viewing conducted by using the officer's correct name and email address (which should be a middevon.gov.uk) to acquire "friend status" may still require a RIPA authorisation.
-It may be that such a status is given by default on the part of the person posting or website owner.

 Officers will need to be sure that their access is being granted as a representative of the Council.

-If officers are not sure that access is being granted to the officer as a representative of the Council then RIPA authorisation must be obtained before such viewings take place.
+If officers are not sure that access is being granted to the officer as a representative of the Council, then RIPA authorisation must be obtained before such viewings take place.

-All viewings for investigations regardless of whether RIPA authorised or not will need to be recorded and available for inspection by the Senior Responsible Officer and/or the Co-ordinating Officer.
+All viewings for investigations, regardless of whether RIPA authorised or not, will need to be recorded and available for inspection by the Senior Responsible Officer and/or the Coordinating Officer.

 Guidance approved by the Senior Responsible Officer on record keeping of viewings will be distributed by the Co-ordinating Officer and must be adhered to.